BushiWeb/Groupomania/frontend/README.md

 Equivalent to the Create React App's script `start`.
 Run the frontend in development mode and reload the page on changes.

-It uses the proxy property from the *package.json* file in order to request from the BFF, so make sure to update the port if you change it.
+It uses the proxy property from the _package.json_ file to request from the BFF, so make sure to update the port if you change it.

-Running the script in development mode still requires the BFF and the API running.
+Running the script in development mode still requires the BFF and the API to run.

 ### frontend-test